Restore HyWorks Controller

 -

-Restored HyWorks Controller and source server (whose backup has been taken) should not run in same network, as the session host server and other modules will start getting conflicting HyWorks Controller server configurations/ communications.
+Restored HyWorks Controller and source server (whose backup has been taken) should not run in the same network, as the session host server and other modules will start getting conflicting HyWorks Controller server configurations/ communications.

 Prerequisites: